Updated May 12, 2026

 Proofreading in Acrobat

-Paragraph 2.133, on proofreading tools for PDF, outlines some of the basic principles, especially as they would apply to using Adobe Acrobat.
+CMOS 2.138, on proofreading tools for PDF, outlines some of the basic principles, especially as they would apply to using the commenting and markup tools in Adobe Acrobat.

-However, there’s no single “correct” way of using the commenting tools in Acrobat.
-You could simply use the drawing tool as if you’re working on paper and add explanations as virtual sticky notes in the margin.
+However, there is no single “correct” way of using the tools in Acrobat to annotate a document.
+For example, you could simply use the drawing tool as if you’re working on paper and add a virtual pop-up note in the margin wherever an explanation is needed.
 But there are usually some better options available.

-To demonstrate a few of these for this post, we typed the text of figure 2.7 into a page-layout program, saved the document as a PDF file, and then used Adobe Acrobat Reader to add all the markup (except for the crossed-out text annotated with “stet” in the seventh line of the main text in the original figure; corrections in Acrobat can simply be deleted rather than stetted).
+To demonstrate a few of these for this post, we typed the text of figure 2.7 into a page-layout program, saved the document as a PDF file, and then used Acrobat Reader (the free version of Acrobat) to add the markup (except for the line and dots that mark up the phrase “and a craft” and correspond to a marginal “stet” in the seventh line of the main text in the original figure; markup added in Acrobat can simply be deleted or revised rather than stetted).

 Note that the markup appears in two places: on the page itself and in a corresponding comments list on the right-hand side of the page.
-(To display the comments list in Acrobat, go to Tools > Comment.
-Comments can also be viewed as pop-ups, which are hidden by default when the comments list is open.)
+(To display the comments list in Acrobat, click the comments icon in the right-hand pane.)

-The comments list is generated automatically for each mark; our document ended up including forty-nine items.
+Entries in the comments list are added automatically for each new mark (markup tools are available from the floating comments toolbar to the left of the document).
+Our document ended up including forty-nine items.
 Here’s a brief rundown of the first several:

-1. To tell the typesetter to center the heading, we used the Draw tool (the one with the pencil icon) to add the traditional marks for centering.
+- To tell the typesetter to center the heading, we used the freehand Draw tool to add the traditional marks for centering.
 Then we typed an instruction—“center heading”—and posted it to the list.
-Note that the two marks— and —are treated as one in the comments list.
-Each stroke in a pencil drawing will remain grouped in this way until you click on the drawing tool (or one of the other tools).
-You can then add a comment by double-clicking on the grouped marks.
+The two marks—⊐ and ⊏—are treated as one in the comments list.
+Each stroke in a freehand drawing will remain grouped in this way until you click the toolbar again.
+You can then add a comment by double-clicking the grouped marks with the Select tool (the arrow).

-2. To mark the word “As” in the heading (the A should be lowercase), we used the Replace Text tool and typed “as” with a lowercase a to add it to the list.
+- To mark the word “As” in the heading (the A should be lowercase), we used the Replace selected text tool and then typed “as” in the corresponding comment.
 (Acrobat spell-checks your comments for you as you type them, but you should still be careful when entering corrections.)

-3. To mark the erroneous indents in the first two lines of text, we once again used the drawing tool.
-But this time we drew and separately and added a comment to each.
+- To mark the erroneous indents in the first two lines of text, we once again used the Draw tool.
+But this time we drew ⊏ and ⊐ separately and added a comment to each.

-4. To mark a change from “used” to “use” in the first line of text, we again used the Replace Text tool and typed “use” as the new text.
-(We sorted our comments by their position on the page, so this one is listed between the changes to the indents.)
+- To mark a change from “used” to “use” in the first line of text, we again used the Replace selected text tool and typed “use” as the new text.
+(We sorted our comments by their position on the page, so this change is listed between the changes to the indents.)

-5. To ask for quotation marks before and after “but please print the proofs in a larger type” (including the final period), we drew an inverted caret in each spot— and —and typed two separate comments: “add opening double quotation mark” and “add closing double quotation mark.”
+- To ask for quotation marks before and after “but please print the proofs in a larger type” (including the final period), we drew an inverted caret in each spot—⋁ and ⋁—and typed two separate comments: “add opening double quotation mark” and “add closing double quotation mark.”
 Alternatively, we could have used regular carets as in the hand-marked version of figure 2.7.
-And we could have connected the marks and commented only once.
+And we could have grouped the marks and commented only once.

-6. To mark the bad break in the fourth line of text, we used the Highlight tool and added a comment to that: “bad break: ridicu- / lous.”
+- To mark the bad break in the fourth line of text, we used the Highlight tool and added a comment to that (not shown here): “bad break: ridicu- / lous.”

-7. To mark the typo in the fifth line of text (“familar”), we used the Insert Text tool and typed a lowercase “i” in the comment.
+- To mark the typo in the fifth line of text (“familar”), we used the Insert text tool and typed a lowercase “i” in the comment (not shown).

-Figure 2.7, which is full of errors planted in the document for demonstration purposes only, is far messier than a typical page of proof would be.
+Figure 2.7 is full of errors that were added to the document for demonstration purposes only.
 In real life, the process will almost always be neater.
 But even a messy-looking document can be easy enough to manage—thanks to the list.

 Keeping Track